wikimedia/research-mwaddlink/README.md

 ## Data preparation

 To load, the API will need to pre-compute the following files for each target language.
 For now, the scripts support English (en).

 It is essential to follow these steps sequentially because some scripts may require the output of previous ones.

 ### Nav2Vec:
-This model how current Wikipedia readers navigate through Wikipedia.
+This models how current Wikipedia readers navigate through Wikipedia.

 @MG has the current version of the code

 store in: